flying-tiger/module_lib/README.md

        |-- etc.

-Once the directory structure is correct, simply add the modulefiles directory to the module search path and tell Tcl where to find the supporting utilities:
+Once the directory structure is correct, simply add the modulefiles directory to the module search path and tell Tcl where to find the supporting utilities (I recommend adding this to your .bashrc, .cshrc, etc.):

     >> module use --append $TOOL_HOME/modulefiles
     >> export TCLLIBPATH="$TOOL_HOME/__tcllib"